fgwei/amandroid-build/README.md

 See http://www.scala-sbt.org/release/docs/index.html for more documentation on SBT.

-To resolve sireum-amandroid-build Eclipse project dependency, run tools/bin/sbt-init instead of tools/bin/sbt-init
+To resolve sireum-amandroid-build Eclipse project dependency, run tools/bin/sbt-init